-Enabling Technology To Tackle The Indian NPA Crisis
+Enabling Technology to Tackle the Indian NPA Crisis

-It is imperative to bring about new technologies that could work at the grass-roots level and help find solution to the existing NPA crisis
+It is imperative to bring about new technologies that could work at the grass-roots level and help find a solution to the existing NPA crisis

 Opinions expressed by Entrepreneur contributors are their own.